Shrsht/Datathon2024/README.md

 Our submission to Datathon 2024 has been to create a Job-Application Assistant that accepts an uploaded Resume and uses a Fine-Tuned BERT() Named Entity Recognition model to generate analytics on the applicant's fit for a given job-description as well as provide recommendations on missing key-words and phrases to the resume.

-This model is unique in that it does **NOT** make use of any pre-trained transformer models and was actually trained and fine-tuned on manually collected and annotated job-descriptions.
+This model is unique in that it does **NOT** make use of any pre-trained transformer models and was actually locally trained and fine-tuned on individually collected and annotated job-descriptions.
 This allowed the BERT() model to not only identify a set of keywords form a document but to also predict labels for these keywords such as 'education','technical-skills','interpersonal-skills',etc.

 Using both the keywords and their corresponding labels, our Streamlit web-app generates visual analytics and provides reccomendations on missing keywords.